About Fabre Minerals Bottom Page

 So, something that was started just as a hobby that I shared with my passion for trips has grown slowly until now, and I have behind me a lot of deals, a lot of experiences, a lot of knowledge, and, best of all, a lot of friends.
 All together this has helped me to obtain more and better specimens from my classic sources as well as from other new sources, such as the private collections that I acquire as often as I can, or from new finds that I get from the people working for me in mines, thus trying to select "on the ground" the main novelties.
 Also I get from time to time some extremely unusual specimens due my good relationships with several significant Museums, the only practical source for some extremely scarce specimens.

 As I have always had an interest in the more scientific aspects of Mineralogy I have also published articles in various journals and web sites.
-These include the Mineralogical Record (Fluorite and associated minerals from Asturias, Spain, Volume 23, pages 69-76 - Internet Mineral Sales, Volume 37, pages 199-201 - The Panasqueira Mines, Volume 45, pages 11-55) Lapis (Panasqueira-Portugal, Volume 7-8/2014, pages 16-63) ExtraLapis (The Panasqueira Mines: One Hundred Years of Fluorapatite, Volume 17/2013, pages 70-81) Bocamina (Bellmunt del Priorato, un Yacimiento Histórico en Cataluña, Volume 7/2001, pages 28-63) and Revista de Minerales, as well as two pages in the multiple-author French book “Fluorite” (page 34-35), short columns on different web pages dedicated to mineralogy, advisor to different minerals magazines and two articles in the magazine Rocks & Minerals, one devoted to my personal collection: Jordi Fabre i Fornaguera, Collector of the Exquisite, Volume 85, November-December 2010, author Carles Curto (this article is on line, you can use this link) and another related with one of the Forum I created in 2006: FMF Celebrates Five Years: A Conversation with Founder Jordi Fabre, Volume 86, September-October 2011, author Antonio Alcaide (this article is on line, you can use this link)
+These include the Mineralogical Record (Fluorite and associated minerals from Asturias, Spain, Volume 23, pages 69-76 - Internet Mineral Sales, Volume 37, pages 199-201 - The Panasqueira Mines, Volume 45, pages 11-55) - Eureka!
+Self-Collected Minerals, Suplement Volume 53, pages 118-119 – Berbes!, Volume 55, pages 17-74) / Lapis (Panasqueira-Portugal, Volume 7-8/2014, pages 16-63) / ExtraLapis (The Panasqueira Mines: One Hundred Years of Fluorapatite, Volume 17/2013, pages 70-81) / Bocamina (Bellmunt del Priorato, un Yacimiento Histórico en Cataluña, Volume 7/2001, pages 28-63) and Revista de Minerales, as well as two pages in the multiple-author French book “Fluorite” (page 34-35), short columns on different web pages dedicated to mineralogy, advisor to different minerals magazines and three articles in the magazine Rocks & Minerals, one devoted to my personal collection: Jordi Fabre i Fornaguera, Collector of the Exquisite, Volume 85, November-December 2010, author Carles Curto (this article is on line, you can use this link), another related with one of the Forum I created in 2006: FMF Celebrates Five Years: A Conversation with Founder Jordi Fabre, Volume 86, September-October 2011, author Antonio Alcaide (this article is also on line, you can use this link) and another related with the MIM Museum, Volume 98, November-December 2023, author Bryan Swoboda and co-author Carles Manresa Pla.

 Probably due to all this history and knowledge our specimens are frequently mentioned and photographed for their quality and mineralogical interest in books and magazines such as: